Thank you for signing up for our Morocco Retreat!!

 Money

 Most of your day to day expenses have been covered by your retreat fees.
 You may want to do some shopping or indulge in a little dessert or alcohol while on retreat.
-You will need a small amount cash for those items.
+You will need cash for those items.
 However for larger purchases, most vendors do accept credit cards.

 Be sure to notify your bank of your foreign travel destination so they don’t flag you for fraud.
 Most banks limit withdrawals to 2000 Dirham per day and are typically dispensed in 100 Dirham bills.
 Smaller increments of cash will most likely be needed, so ask for small coins or bills when you get change.